CRAnimation/CRBoxInputView/README_en.md

 - [pod search unable find a pod（already solved）](https://github.com/CRAnimation/CRBoxInputView/issues/1 "pod search unable find a pod")
 - [pod installation failed， [!]
 Unable to find a specification for CRBoxInputView（already solved）](https://github.com/CRAnimation/CRBoxInputView/issues/2 "pod installation failed， [!]
 Unable to find a specification for CRBoxInputView")
-- Please use it start with v0.1.7, and you can install normally through `pod install`.
-- In Early vesions, it have some problems about install.
-Sorry for it.

 ## Author